Honours & Awards:

 Roll of Honour:

-Captain Alderson MC, OC 6 troop, was was killed during the action at Leese in Germany.
+Captain John Alderson MC, OC 6 troop, died during the fighting at Leese, Germany.
 He had rejoined No.3 Commando after being wounded in the knee at Amfreville during the Normandy landings.
 He was awarded the Military Cross "In recognition of gallant and distinguished services in Normandy."

 Photo of Commando in Gallery: